K0ST4S/Formality/projects/lib/README.md

 ## FAQ

 1. This library is tied to Bootstrap.
 Is it not going to make all my websites look the same?
    > No. There are many bootstrap theme collection websites available online.
-Make sure it is Bootstrap <b>5</b> and replace the style sheets to have completely different look with minimum effort.
+Make sure it is Bootstrap <b>5</b> and replace the style sheets to have completely different look with minimal effort.

 ## Future improvements